FuelLabs/fuel-indexer/docs/src/getting-started/indexer-service-infrastructure.md

         --embedded-database
             Automatically create and start database using provided options or defaults.

+        --enable-block-store
+            Store blocks in the database and use these stored blocks to fast-forward an indexer starting up.

         --fuel-node-host <FUEL_NODE_HOST>
             Host of the running Fuel node. [default: localhost]